Kripner/textGenGen/README.md

 ## Release log

+Changes brought by **version 1.1**, 11/2019:
+- Implementation of enumeration support
+- Refactoring of deprecated parts

 Major changes brought by **version 1.0**, 9/2019:
 - Generation of TextGen removes the previously generated TextGen and does not ask for a prefix anymore
 - Newly supported aspects of the Editor (so that the generated TextGen respects them):